parseablehq/pb/README.md

-## PB
+## pb

-PB (short for Parseable) is a command line interface for [Parseable Server](https://github.com/parseablehq/parseable).
-PB allows you to manage Streams, Users, and Data on Parseable Server.
-You can use PB to manage multiple Parseable Server instances using Profiles.
+pb (short for Parseable) is a command line interface for [Parseable Server](https://github.com/parseablehq/parseable). pb allows you to manage Streams, Users, and Data on Parseable Server.
+You can use pb to manage multiple Parseable Server instances using Profiles.

 ### Installation

-PB is available as a single, self contained binary for Mac, Linux, and Windows.
+pb is available as a single, self contained binary for Mac, Linux, and Windows.
 You can download the latest version from the [releases page](https://github.com/parseablehq/pb/releases/latest).

-To install PB, download the binary for your platform and place it in a directory that is in your $PATH.
+To install pb, download the binary for your platform and place it in a directory that is in your $PATH.
 For example, on Mac you can place the binary in `/usr/local/bin`.

 ![pb query](https://github.com/parseablehq/.github/blob/main/images/pb.png?raw=true)